 Baphomet is a composite creation symbolic of alchemical realization through the union of opposite forces.
 Occultists believe that, through the mastery of life force, one is able to produce magick and spiritual enlightenment.
 Eliphas Levi’s depiction of Baphomet included several symbols alluding to the raising of the kundalini – serpentine power – which ultimately leads to the activation of the pineal gland, also known as the “third eye”.
 So, from an esoteric point of view, Baphomet represents this occult process.

 However, over time the symbol has come to signify much more than its esoteric meaning.
-Through controversies, Baphomet became, depending of the point of view, a representation of everything that is good in occultism or everything that is evil in occultism.
-It is, in fact, the ultimate “scapegoat”, the face of witchcraft, black magick and Satanism.
+Through controversies, Baphomet became, depending on the point of view, a representation of everything that is good in occultism or everything that is evil in occultism.
+It is, in fact, the ultimate “scapegoat”, the face of witchcraft, black magick, and Satanism.
 The fact that the symbol is rather monstrous and grotesque has probably helped propel the symbol to its level of infamy as it never fails to shock organized religions while attracting those who rebel against them.

 Since gaining widespread recognition in popular culture, the image of Baphomet is now used as a symbol of anything regarding occultism and ritualism.
 In corporate-owned mass media, which has ties with secret societies, the figure of Baphomet appears in the oddest places, often to audiences too young to understand the occult reference.
 Is Baphomet used in pop culture as a symbol of the power of the occult elite over the ignorant masses?

-After centuries of myths, hoaxes, propaganda and disinformation on both sides of the spectrum, can we truly answer the the original question posed by this article: “Who is Baphomet?”.
+After centuries of myths, hoaxes, propaganda and disinformation on both sides of the spectrum, can we truly answer the original question posed by this article: “Who is Baphomet?”.
 Is it a symbol of Satan or of spiritual enlightenment?
 Is it a symbol of good or evil?
 The answer lies within the symbol itself: It is both.
 In Egyptian mythology, Toth Hermes was a mediating power between good and evil, making sure neither had a decisive victory over the other.
 Baphomet represents the accomplishment on this cosmic task on a very small scale, within oneself.
 Once perfect equilibrium is attained on a personal level, the occult initiate can point one hand towards the heavens and one hand towards the earth and pronounce this hermetic axiom which reverberated through millenniums: “As Above, So Below”.